 Vaccinium uliginosum – 20:1 concentrate

 Call Vaccinium uliginosum the brain berry.
-It is a powerful nootropic, an adaptogen, and an antioxidant.
-Highly valued for its healing and rejuvenating powers, Vaccinium health benefits include antioxidant effects, genoprotective and anti-cancer effects, cardioprotective effects, anti-inflammatory effects, hypoglycemic effects, ocular effects, neuroprotective effects, and antimicrobial effects.
+It is a powerful nootropic, adaptogen, and antioxidant.
+Highly valued for its healing and rejuvenating powers, its health benefits include genoprotective and anti-cancer effects, cardioprotective effects, anti-inflammatory effects, hypoglycemic effects, ocular effects, neuroprotective effects, and antimicrobial effects.
 Among many other uses, it is recognized as a possible tool to combat chronic and infectious diseases in aging populations.

 James Joseph, PhD, lead scientist in the Laboratory of Neuroscience at the USDA Human Nutrition Research Center on Aging at Tufts, published landmark research on blueberry as a dietary supplement.
 As he noted, “This is the first study that has shown that dietary supplementation with fruit and vegetable extracts that are high in phytonutrient antioxidants can actually reverse some of the aging-related neuronal/behavioral dysfunction.”

 Also known as Bilberry and Bog Blueberry, Vaccinium’s benefits for neurological health and vigor are so well established as to make daily consumption of the fruit a no-brainer for virtually everyone.
 Moreover, new studies continue to confirm blueberries’ remarkable health-promoting therapeutic uses and effects in other areas of the human body.

 Native American and other traditional medicine systems suggest Vaccinium uliginosum may support:

 - Strong immune system